Health & Safety

 The American Academy of Pediatrics (AAP) is committed to providing a safe and healthy environment for all AAP National Conference attendees.
-The AAP has worked diligently with the convention center and hotels regarding protocols to create a safe and healthy environment for this event, in accordance with guidance provided by the Centers for Disease Control and Prevention (CDC) and the AAP.
+The AAP has worked diligently with the convention center and hotels regarding protocols to create a safe and healthy environment for this event.

 - Individuals are required to attest as part of the registration process that they are fully vaccinated against COVID-19.